joelcox/matchbox/README.md

 Rather than importing your dependencies locally, you are probably better off injecting dependencies into your objects.
-Doing this manually is a real hassle, so let the DI container do the heavy lifter for you!
+Doing this manually is a real hassle, so let the DI container do the heavy lifting for you!

 ```python
 >>> from matchbox import hint